 The Duplicator plugin is used to create two files in the origin location:

 - an archive file containing site data and the database

 - an installer.php file that extracts and installs the archive in the target location.

 Once the files have been downloaded, they are then uploaded to the target location.
 The installer file is ran by accessing it via your browser.
 Next, the installation will let you either create a new database or connect your site with an existing one.
 During the installation process, you will need to replace old URL with the new URL and old file path with the new path.
 Moreover, Duplicator will provide a report on possible problems and remind you to update your permalinks and cleaning up temporary files if applicable.

 The All-in-One WP Migration plugin is much easier to use than Duplicator.
 First, install the plugin in both the origin and target locations.
 Next, export a file containing themes, plugins, uploads and the database in the origin location.
 Then, import the file in the target location and save the permalinks to correct a known WordPress bug.
 The plugin is smart enough to detect the old and new site URLs and perform all necessary database adjustments by itself.
 With the free version, you may encounter a file import limit problem during the import process.
 If that happens, follow the instructions for increasing the file limit.

 Manual process for migrating a WordPress site

-While it is great to have the plugins do the work for us, it is essential to understand the manual process.
-For example, when I moved a site from a multisite WordPress installation to a single site installation, I couldn’t used the free versions of the plugins mentioned above to do the work for me.
-So knowing how to do it manually was absolutely essential.
-Manual WordPress site migration is a three-step process:
+While it is great to have the plugins do the work for us, it is still useful to understand the manual process.
+For example, when I moved a site from a multisite installation to a single site installation, I couldn’t used the free versions of the two migration plugins.
+Therefore, knowing how to do it manually was absolutely essential.